edubart/nelua-lang/docs/pages/overview.md

 ### Auto variables

-Variables declared as `auto` have it's type deduced early based only in the type of it's first assignment:
+Variables declared as `auto` have its type deduced early based only in the type of its first assignment:

 ```nelua
 local a: auto = 1 -- a is deduced to be of type 'integer'